CISA KEV · live

 “Patched” is a claim.
 Integrity is a verdict.

-Most tools stop at tracking whether a patch was deployed.
-Infrastead asks a harder question: is the mitigation trustworthy enough to support a decision?
-A workaround that was applied — but silently disabled by the next config push — is worse than no workaround, because everyone stopped watching.
+Most workflows stop at tracking whether a patch was deployed.
+Infrastead asks the question your auditors and your leadership actually ask: is the mitigation trustworthy enough to support a decision?
+A workaround that was applied — then silently disabled by the next config push — is worse than no workaround, because everyone stopped watching.

-Mitigation Integrity classifies each device from its saved evidence, with a deterministic, versioned classifier.
-When the evidence cannot support a verdict, the verdict is requires_validation — never a quiet downgrade to “probably fine.”
+Each affected device gets a mitigation integrity verdict computed from its saved evidence.
+When the evidence cannot support a verdict, the answer is requires_validation — never a quiet downgrade to “probably fine.”

 MITIGATED